 We follow a mostly cross-curricular approach whereby subjects are linked around a central theme.
 Within each topic subjects are taught in discrete blocks to allow for depth of knowledge and development of subject specific skills.
 Links are made from one subject to another to build and deepen knowledge of the wider topic.
 Children are supported in building upon prior learning by reflecting on the skills and knowledge they have acquired through our assessment for learning process.
 They are encouraged to consider how their prior knowledge and skills will support them in their future learning.

-Discrete Maths lessons are taught daily, and we follow the Power Maths planning sequence to support progression and development of key mathematical skills.
+Discrete Maths lessons are taught daily, and we follow the White Rose Maths planning sequence to support progression and development of key mathematical skills.
 English is taught through daily Guided Reading and Writing lessons.
 Additional spelling, grammar and phonic sessions support the acquisition of key literacy skills.
 High-quality texts are an integral part of our curriculum and act as a stimulus for writing lessons to further support meaningful cross-curricular links and broaden pupil’s learning experience.
 The following subjects are taught discretely and learning within these subjects is carefully planned for progression: P.E, Computing, R.E, MFL, Music and Science.

 Throughout each topic, there are carefully planned enrichment opportunities to widen pupil’s experiences of a given topic.
 Each topic has a Super Start, Marvellous Middle and Fabulous Finish to bring a new dimension to the children’s learning experience.
 Within these enrichment activities children will have opportunities to go on trips; share their learning with family members; take part in ‘Forest School’ sessions and enjoy a range of workshop experiences.
 Further enrichment opportunities are provided in the form of topic weeks for Art, Science and ‘Family Week’.
 These weeks give pupils the opportunity to take part in a range of extra-curricular activities and build cultural capital.